We Had the Blueprint the Whole Time: Why Clinical Data Hasn’t Automated (Yet)

 3. ODM Is Treated as an Archive, Not a Tool

-The industry sees ODM as a recordkeeping format — something to store, not something to build with.
-But it was always meant to be both.
+The industry tends to treat ODM as a recordkeeping format—something to store, not something to build with.
+It was always meant to be both.

 What If We Used ODM as Intended?